Harris-X/AdaMMS/README_EN.md

 ## ⚙️ Merging + Inference

 > 📝 Refer to `runs/` for example scripts.
 Logging results helps identify the best alpha.
+You can find more details for inference in https://github.com/EvolvingLMMs-Lab/lmms-eva .

 ### 🧪 Run Merge Script